 Residential Services

-The mission of Williamsburg County Board of Disabilities and Special Needs residential program is to provide services to all consumers that promote their well-being, safety, independence, and inclusion in the community, within a setting that provides both a caring and compassionate environment.
+The mission of Williamsburg County Disabilities and Special Needs Board residential program is to provide services to all consumers that promote their well-being, safety, independence, and inclusion in the community, within a setting that provides both a caring and compassionate environment.

-The Vision of Williamsburg County Board of Disabilities and Special Needs residential program is to provide quality services to our existing consumers while continuing to develop and enhance the variety of services that are available to the consumers, their families, and their caregivers in Williamsburg County.
+The Vision of Williamsburg County Disabilities and Special Needs Board residential program is to provide quality services to our existing consumers while continuing to develop and enhance the variety of services that are available to the consumers, their families, and their caregivers in Williamsburg County.

 Community Training Home II (CTH II)